 Emerging markets are countries that are poorer and less developed than the almighty U.S., but that are undergoing rapid economic growth and industrialization.
 China, Mexico, and Turkey are notable examples.
 They’re part of a few dozen “emerging markets” in Asia, Africa, Eastern Europe, Latin America, and the Middle East.

-These kinds of countries face a very cloudy economic outlook as Trump’s trade war (which also involves wealthy countries like Canada and Germany) runs its course.
+These kinds of countries face a very cloudy economic outlook as the United States' ongoing trade war (which also involves wealthy countries like Canada and Germany) runs its course.
 This nutty trade war has already hurt the economies and currencies of several emerging-market countries, which feel pain much more quickly and severely than developed nations.

 What Factors Define Emerging Markets?